History of the Jews in Iran: Reza Shah and Nazi Germany

 However, Reza Shah leaned in sympathy towards Germany, since, unlike Great Britain or the Soviet Union, Germany did not have a past record of interfering in, or occupying Iranian territory as an imperial power.
 Regardless, this made the Jewish community fearful of possible persecutions, especially due to anti-Jewish public sentiment at the time.
 There were many rumors in Iran that Hitler secretly had converted to Islam and had taken the name Heydar (the title of Imam Ali).
 The rumors stated that Hitler had a necklace depicting the picture of Imam Ali and was planning to reveal his true religion after defeating the deceitful British, the godless Russians and the Jews.
 A popular folk poem at the time said: "Imam is our supporter, Hossein is our master.
 If Germany doesn't arrive, dirt on our heads."

 In 1936, the head of Reichsbank and the financial mastermind of Nazi Germany travelled to Tehran and many important commercial agreements were signed between the two countries.
-In 1939, Nazi Germany sent over 7500 books with racial tones advocating for greater collaboration between Aryan Persians and Germans.
-In 1936, Iranians were called pure Aryans and were excluded from Nuremberg laws.
-Iranian railway was constructed by German engineers.
-The railway company was specifically ordered to avoid employing any person of Jewish origin in any of its subdivisions.
-Hitler personally promised that if he defeats Russia, he will return all of the Persian land taken by Russians during the nineteenth and twentieth centuries.
-Many gentile anti-Semites were preparing for Johoudkoshan (Massacre of the Jews) and were warning Jews in the streets to leave Iran while they can.
+In 1939, Nazi Germany sent media with racial tones advocating for greater collaboration between Aryan Persians and Germans.
+In 1936, Iranians were partially classified as Aryans and were excluded from some Nuremberg laws due to Nazi Germany's desire to become closer to Iran.
+In furthering this, Hitler personally promised that if he defeated Russia, he would return all of the Persian land taken by Russians during the nineteenth and twentieth centuries.